5 Turkey Butchering Tips

 But chickens are much smaller than turkeys.

 I won’t lie.
-My 14-year-old was more that slightly concerned that he would need testicular protection if he even thought about carrying a live turkey upside down by both feet.
+My (at the time) 14-year-old was more that slightly concerned that he would need testicular protection if he even thought about carrying a live turkey upside down by both feet.
 Especially since a friend confirmed that her husband would have appreciated having said testicular protection during their most recent turkey butchering day.
 I mean, have you ever been beaten with turkey wings?

-In the end, I was pretty hard core convinced that the most humane way was with a kill cone.
+I was pretty hard core convinced that the most humane way was with a kill cone.
 (Which also brought us to the realization that we needed a bigger one—see tip #2.)

 Turkeys. are. heavy.